Akanniabdulwahab/Exploratory_Data_Analysis_for_a_Real_Estate_Company/README.md

 - SBrkr has the highest number of usage compared to Mix which has the least.
 - The most preferred exteriorist are the VinylSd, HdBoard, MetalSd, Wd Sdng, Plywood.
 - SalePrices are almost the same althrough the years and we have overpriced houses from 350000 above.

+## Conclusion
+Through an in-depth exploratory data analysis of the Ames, Iowa housing market, we've identified key factors influencing residential home prices.
+The analysis uncovered the impact of variables such as overall quality, house style, neighborhood, year of construction and so on.
+These insights provide a robust foundation for the Real Estate Company to make data-driven decisions as they plan to establish an outlet in Iowa.
+By understanding these critical pricing determinants, the company can strategically position itself within the local market to maximize profitability and cater to the specific demands of the Ames residential housing sector.